StufMuff/SchrodingersObserver/README.md

   Now Schrodinger's Observer has deep linking ability.
 When you enter a private match, the lobby ID will be added to lobby 1.
 By clicking Lobby1 after closing the game, you can rejoin said lobby.
 (You can also post a valid sessionID into the field and hit lobby1 to enter that valid lobby)
 When you enter another private match without closing the observer, lobby1 ID will move to lobby2 ID and the new lobby will be placed into lobby 1.
 This will allow you to exit the game and rejoin the lobby you were in before joining the current private match by clicking lobby2 button.
 Lastly, you can spectate private matches using Spectator and can pull a specific server by using Select Region.
-  * Note: Deep Linking only works for PC users.
+  * Note: Deep Linking now works for both PC and Quest
+  * There is a setting called "Lauch Exe"
+   - PC users have the option to use in game spark joins or old fasion game launching
+   - to select a region or to use spectator stream must be done through launching game

 ### Spark Links
   Seeing popularity of spark links, we have encoded a way to use those too!
 A spark link is just spark:// attached to the front of the session id.
 Therefore, you can either copy everything after the "//" and paste it into the lobby 1 field.
 However, you can also paste the entire link into the menu item "Spark Features" -> "Use Spark".
 To create the link, you can just add spark:// to the start of the session ID or just click the menu item "Spark Features" -> "Create Spark".
   * Note: Using spark link only works on PC

+### Set Rules
+  Setting the rules to be set can be found in the settings.
+However, the rules are not set until you press "SET" under the set rules section.

 ## SETUP
 ### EXE setup